Mnigos/ai-shoping-list/GROUP_FEATURE_IMPLEMENTATION.md

 - Anonymous users cannot create groups (disabled with tooltip prompting signup)
 - Users with only personal groups see the interface as if they're not in any group
 - Users can create groups and become group admins
+- When creating a new group, users are prompted via modal to transfer their existing shopping list to the new group
 - Users can join groups via shareable invite links or group codes
 - Shopping lists are shared across all group members
 - Real-time updates when group members modify shopping lists